vivekthangam/Guvi/README.md

-Motive of this set of programe is improve coding performance.
+Motive of this set of program is improve coding performance.